joaovrcosta/joaovrcosta/README.md

 <div>
   <p>My name is João Victor, I'm 23 years old.

 <p> I'm a passionate developer, always eager to explore the vast universe of programming.
-With over five years of experience under my belt, I've delved into an array of technologies.
+With over six years of experience under my belt, I've delved into an array of technologies.
 Currently, I specialize in React/NextJS 13 SPAs and Node.js, where I've worked with REST, GraphQL, and databases like PostgreSQL, MySQL, SQLite, and MongoDB, among other advanced technologies.

  </p>
  </div>